wuusn/miyano/README.md

 Say goodbye to COMPLEX and USELESS.

-Just export bearnote files and depoly them on Github Pages.
+Just export bearnote files and deploy them on Github Pages.

 Just focus on writting...